What is cyclocross?

-Cyclocross bikes look like road bikes at first glance, but they are built for riding off-road.
+Cyclocross bikes look like a road bike or gravel bike at first glance, but they are built for racing off-road..

 Although cross bikes look a bit like road bikes, they have some special adaptations to make them suitable for off-road riding and racing.

-Frame: Cyclocross bike frames are usually a bit more durable than road bikes and have clearance to take bigger tyres.
-They can be built from any material, but aluminium is common.
+Frame: While there are obvious advantages to racing with a lightweight bike, CX bike frames are usually a bit more durable than road bikes and have clearance to take bigger tyres. with cable routing to suit being slung on the shoulder.
+They can be built from titanium, steel or carbon fibre, but aluminium is common.

 Wheels & Tyres: Cross bikes have 700c wheels with durable rims.
-Tyres will be much fatter than road bikes, with tread to grip off-road.
+Tubeless set up's are now becoming very common for their obvious weight-saving, rolling speed and puncture resistant advantages.
+For strict UCI level competition, tyres are limited in width to 33c, though far more common in regional events are 35c.
+Cylocross Tyres will be much fatter than road bikes, with tread to grip off-road.

 Cyclocross bikes aren't just for cross racing.
-They're increasingly popular with all sorts of riders because their tough nature and comfort makes them incredibly practical.
+They're increasingly popular with all sorts of riders because their tough nature and comfort make them incredibly practical.

 Commuting: Cross bikes make great commuters.
-Many have eyelets for mudguards and a pannier rack and their relaxed geometry is great for riding in traffic.
-They're really durable as an everyday bike and you can fit narrower tyres to make them faster on the road.
+Many have eyelets for mudguards and a pannier rack.
+They're really durable as an everyday bike and you can fit narrower/slick tyres to make them faster on the road.